sparkfun/SparkFun-KiCad-Libraries/Documentation/ScriptConvertSFEEagleLibs.md

 for each library.

+When complete

-When complete, move the log files to ../Tools/SparkFun-Eagle-Libraries_Conversion/EagleExportLogs
+* move the log files to ../Tools/SparkFun-Eagle-Libraries_Conversion/EagleExportLogs
+* Copy .lib and .mod files to ../Libraries
+* Delete originals when you are happy

 ### Use batch files to convert internal part names and DFM stuff